vladblaj/cagitech/content/blog/2025-09-28-native-tabs-native-vibes-stylish-win-on-moving-to-native-tabs-on-react-native.md

 featured: false
 ---

-# 🧭 Native Tabs, Native Vibes: A quick winn moving from Expo Router Tabs to Native Tabs
+# 🧭 Native Tabs, Native Vibes: A quick win moving from Expo Router Tabs to Native Tabs

-I’ve been using `Tabs` from `expo-router`—they’re good, they’re fast but they’re… a little *outdated*.
+I’ve been using `Tabs` from `expo-router`they re good, they are fast but they’re… a little *outdated*.
 Then I tried **Native Tabs** and suddenly my app felt like it stopped cosplaying as native and actually looks and file like a native iOS App.

 - Docs I followed: [Expo Native Tabs docs](https://docs.expo.dev/router/advanced/native-tabs/)